Roasted Cauliflower Salad with Chestnuts and Pomegranate

 Select a shallow platter rather than a bowl.

-Place half the snow pea sprouts at the base of the platter.
+Place half the snow pea tendrils or watercress at the base of the platter.

 Put half the mixed salad ingredients on the top.

-Pour half the yoghurt on the top or spoon them out in dollops.
+Pour half the Greek yoghurt dressing on the top or spoon them out in dollops.

-Then place the rest of the snow pea sprouts on the top.
+Then place the rest of the snow pea tendrils or watercress on the top.

 Then add the remaining salad ingredients and then the dressing.